 This post contains affiliate links

 I hear it all the time “No one pins MY pins, I get nothing linked from Pinterest to my Website!
 There’s no traffic!
 What am I missing?”
-First thing I do when I hear that is check what they share.
+Have you been there?
+If you told me that was your current experience, the first thing I would do is check what you share.
 If all you share is your own content you are doing Pinterest WRONG!

-Need more convincing?
-Think about it, a lot of Pinterest users don’t even have a site, they never share their own content.
+Think about it, a lot of Pinterest users don’t even have a website, they never share their own content.
 Why do they have 1000’s of followers?
-Clearly it’s not because of anything they’ve written, it’s because of what they’ve shared and repinned.
+Clearly it’s not because of anything they’ve written, it’s because of what they’ve shared and repinned!
+Pretty cool right?

 Pin Popular Pins

-We’re back in Pinterest high school where repins are king.
+We’re back in Pinterest high school where popular or ‘repins’ are king.
 Here’s what happens as an example: If a pin has 1k+ repins, most people would assume it contains quality information.
-‘Maybe I’ll just pin it quickly no need to check, it’s been pinned 1k times with that many repins it has to be good!’
+‘Maybe I’ll just pin it quickly… no need to check the link… it’s been pinned 1k times with that many repins it has to be good quality content!’

 You know you’ve done it, everyone has.
 A large repin number gives a pin automatic credibility regardless of content.
 Use that to your advantage.